UbiquityRobotics/ubiquity_main/git_workflow.md

   Thus, we will have an `indigo_ur1` branch for the first major release, and `indigo_ur2` for second, etc.

 * We will construct integration branches as needed.
+The two main integration branchs will be called `indigo_devel` and `kinetic_devel`.

 We need to start thinking about testing strategies.
 It is recommended that we use py.test whenever possible: